-No matter what our age, we all have the necessary opportunity, information and support, to enjoy an independent, fulfilled, quality of life and continue to make a valuable contribution to the communities we live and work within.
+No matter what our age, we all have the necessary opportunity to enjoy an independent, fulfilled, quality of life and continue to make a valuable contribution to the communities we live and work in.

 Who we are